-During the 2016 presidential election campaign, then-candidate Donald Trump characterized Iran as an adversary of the United States and, at times, indicated he might end U.S. participation in the JCPOA if elected.
-In his September 19, 2017 speech before the U.N.
-General Assembly, President Trump called the JCPOA an "embarrassment."
-At no time since taking office has President Trump articulated an aspiration or intent to normalize relations with Iran or to try to work with Iran to resolve regional conflicts.
-The Trump Administration's Iran policy has manifested as follows.
+During the 2016 presidential election campaign, then-candidate Donald Trump characterized Iran as an adversary of the United States and indicated he might end U.S. participation in or seek renegotiation of the JCPOA if elected.
+At no time has President Trump articulated an aspiration or intent to normalize relations with Iran.
+Following a six-month policy review, President Trump articulated the Administration's Iran policy on October 13, 2017.
+The Administration approach on Iran has unfolded and been unveiled as follows.

-- After a January 29, 2017, ballistic missile test by Iran, and citing Iran's arming of the Houthis in Yemen, on February 1, 2017, then-National Security Adviser Michael Flynn stated that the Administration had placed Iran "officially on notice" about its provocative behavior and would seek to counter Iran on multiple fronts - On February 3, 2017 and on several occasions since, the Administration imposed sanctions, under existing Executive Orders or laws (including the Iran, North Korea, and Syria Nonproliferation Act), on many entities based in Iran, China, and the Persian Gulf that are allegedly involved in Iran's missile program. in supplying the IRGC and Hezbollah, and in malicious cyber activity. - March 29, 2017 testimony by the commander of U.S. Central Command, General Joseph Votel, indicated that the Administration perceives a threat from Iran's establishment for the Houthis of coastal missile positions along the Bab el Mandeb Strait.
-General Votel indicated that the Iranian buildup of missile forces there poses a threat to freedom of navigation.

-- On April 19 and again on July 17, the Administration certified to Congress, pursuant to the Iran Nuclear Agreement Review Act (INARA, P.L.
-114-17), that Iran is complying with the JCPOA.
-However, Secretary of State Tillerson has said that the JCPOA "only delays [Iran's] goal of becoming a nuclear state" and has failed to curb Iran's objectionable regional behavior, and that the United States' Iran policy, including the JCPOA, is under review.
-Related to the certifications, the Administration has renewed waivers of key Iran sanctions laws to continue to implement the JCPOA. - On May 11, the intelligence community's "Worldwide Threat Assessment" asserted that a wide array of Iranian programs and activities proliferation, regional activities, support for terrorism, cyberattacks, and conventional military acquisitions and actions threaten U.S. interests. - The Administration did not congratulate Rouhani or otherwise respond to his reelection in the May 19 vote in Iran. - During his May 20-24 visit to Saudi Arabia and Israel, President Trump sought to solidify a regional coalition to counter Iran's regional activities.
-In a May 21 speech to an "Arab Islamic American Summit" in Saudi Arabia, the President stated that "no discussion of stamping out [the terrorism] threat would be complete without mentioning the government that gives terrorists all three safe harbor, financial backing, and the social standing needed for recruitment.
+- After a January 29, 2017, ballistic missile test by Iran, and citing Iran's arming of the Houthis in Yemen, on February 1, 2017, then-National Security Adviser Michael Flynn stated that the Administration had placed Iran "officially on notice" about its provocative behavior and would seek to counter Iran on multiple fronts.
+March 29, 2017, testimony by the commander of U.S. Central Command, General Joseph Votel, indicated that Iran's establishment for the Houthis of coastal missile positions along the Bab el Mandeb Strait poses a threat to freedom of navigation. - In April 2017, the Administration announced an Iran policy review, based on the premise that the JCPOA "only delays [Iran's] goal of becoming a nuclear state" and had failed to curb Iran's objectionable regional behavior.
+At the same time, the Administration said it would in the meantime continue to implement the JCPOA by continuing the suspension of U.S. sanctions. - On May 11, 2017, the intelligence community's "Worldwide Threat Assessment" asserted that a wide array of Iranian programs and activities-proliferation, regional activities, support for terrorism, cyberattacks, and conventional military acquisitions and actions-threatens U.S. interests. - The Administration did not congratulate Rouhani or otherwise respond to his reelection in the May 19, 2017, vote in Iran. - During his May 20-24 visit to Saudi Arabia and Israel, President Trump sought to solidify a regional coalition to counter Iran's regional activities.
+In a May 21 speech to an "Arab Islamic American Summit" in Saudi Arabia, the President stated that "no discussion of stamping out [the terrorism] threat would be complete without mentioning the government that gives terrorists all three-safe harbor, financial backing, and the social standing needed for recruitment.
 It is a regime that is responsible for so much instability in the region.
-I am speaking of course of Iran ...
-Iran has a rich history and culture, but the people of Iran have endured hardship and despair under the leaders' reckless pursuit of conflict and terror.
-Until the Iranian regime is willing to be a partner for peace, all nations of conscience must work together to isolate Iran, deny it funding for terrorism, and pray for the day when the Iranian people have the just and righteous government they deserve." - On two occasions in June 2017, Secretary of State Tillerson testified before Congress that the Administration would work to support elements in Iran that would lead to a "peaceful transition" of Iran's government.
-However, the Administration has not specifically articulated a goal of changing Iran's regime. - On August 2, 2017, President Trump signed into law the "Countering America's Adversaries through Sanctions Act" (P.L.
-115-44) that mandates sanctions, authorized in various Executive Orders, on entities that support Iranian proliferation, terrorism, and human rights abuses. - On September, 20, 2017, on the sidelines of the U.N.
-General Assembly meetings, Secretary of State Tillerson had his first direct interaction with Iranian Foreign Minister Zarif during a meeting of the JCPOA Joint Commission.
-The Secretary described his interactions with Zarif as businesslike and devoid of any aggravated or adversarial tone. - President Trump indicated in September 2017 that he might not certify Iranian compliance with the JCPOA at the next deadline on October 15, 2017, as is provided for in the Iran Nuclear Agreement Review Act (INARA, P.L.
-114-17).
-Under that law, a lack of certification could trigger legislative action under the to re-impose those sanctions that were lifted.
-An alternate view is that the
+I am speaking of course of Iran...
+Until the Iranian regime is willing to be a partner for peace, all nations of conscience must work together to isolate Iran, deny it funding for terrorism, and pray for the day when the Iranian people have the just and righteous government they deserve." - On two occasions in June 2017, Secretary of State Tillerson testified before Congress that the Administration would work to support elements in Iran that would lead to a "peaceful transition" of Iran's government. - On August 2, 2017, President Trump signed into law the "Countering America's Adversaries through Sanctions Act" (P.L.
+115-44) that mandates sanctions, authorized in various Executive Orders, on entities that support Iranian proliferation, terrorism, and human rights abuses.
+On several occasions before and since, the Administration has imposed sanctions, under existing Executive Orders or laws (including the Iran, North Korea, and Syria Nonproliferation Act), on many entities based in Iran, China, and the Persian Gulf that are allegedly involved in Iran's missile program, that supply the IRGC and Hezbollah, or participate in malicious cyber activity.